TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

    .. attribute:: MessageClass

-      Specifies an :class:`email.message.Message`\ -like class to parse HTTP headers.
+      Specifies an :class:`email.message.Message`\ -like kundi to parse HTTP headers.
 Typically, this is not overridden, and it defaults to :class:`http.client.HTTPMessage`.